Connect with others who understand.

 In this surgery, damaged joints or parts of joints are removed and replaced with synthetic parts.
 This is a major surgery that usually includes a hospital stay and months of rehabilitation to be able to use the joint effectively.

-Most replacement joints last for somewhere between 10 and 20 years.
+Most replacement joints last for between 10 and 20 years.
 You may have to have the same surgery again if your prosthetic joint wears out.
 Depending on the joint and the type of damage, you may not get full use of your joint even after it’s replaced.

 Arthroscopy or Synovectomy

 In this procedure, a surgeon removes the parts of your joint tissue that are inflamed and damaged.
-They do this by making a small incision in your skin and inserting a tool with a light.
+They do this by making a small incision in your skin and inserting a small camera with a light.
 It’s not as invasive as a joint replacement, so you usually don’t have to stay overnight in a hospital.
 You should, however, plan to rest at home for at least a few days.
 You may need to rest your affected joints longer if your doctor instructs you to.

 Joint Fusion